Rufus For Real

 Storage & Reheating

-• Store leftovers in an airtight container — keep in the fridge for up to 3 days; the topping stays creamy and the flavors deepen.
+• Store in the refrigerator: Keep leftovers in an airtight container for up to 3 days.

-• Reheat in the oven for best texture — warm at 350°F until the cheese is melty and the edges crisp again; this brings it right back to life.
+• Reheat in the oven or air fryer: Warm until the cheese is melty and the edges crisp back up.

 You Asked, I Answered